free-time-ltd/wedding-monorepo/README.md

 # Wedding Website With Chat

-This is a project for my wedding and website
+This is a project for my wedding and website.
+Senior developers can't build simple stuff so here's a presentation website that uses AWS, Vercel and a 5$ VPS to split the code into backend and frontend, build an API and deal with CORS because why not?

 ## ToDos